Clusters, toric ranks, and 2-ranks of hyperelliptic curves in the wild case: Introduction

 \subsection{Outline of the paper}

 The rest of our paper is organized as follows.
-First, we establishing the algebro-geometric setting that we need in \S\ref{sec semistable models}, which begins with briefly providing the basic background definitions and facts relating to models of curves over local rings, and then proceeds to look more closely at the properties of the special fiber of such a model and how to compare two models of the same curve by considering $(-1)$-lines and $(-2)$-curves (see Definitions \ref{MinusLines2} and \ref{dfn minus two curve} below).
+First, we establish the algebro-geometric setting that we need in \S\ref{sec semistable models}, which begins with briefly providing the basic background definitions and facts relating to models of curves over local rings, and then proceeds to look more closely at the properties of the special fiber of such a model and how to compare two models of the same curve by considering (-1)-lines and (-2)-curves (see Definitions \ref{MinusLines2} and \ref{dfn minus two curve} below).
 All of this set-up allows us in the following section to define a particular ``nice" semistable model of a curve $Y$ which is a Galois cover of another curve $X$, which we call the \textit{relatively stable model} $\Yrst$ of $Y$ (see \Cref{dfn relatively stable} below) and which is the main topic of \S\ref{sec semistable relatively stable}.
 Viewing a hyperelliptic curve $Y / K$ as a degree-$2$ (Galois) cover of the projective line $\proj_K^1 =: X$, the relatively stable model of $Y$ is the one directly treated in the rest of this paper.

-After this rather general set-up, we specialize to considering models of hyperelliptic curves over discrete valuation rings.
+In \S\ref{sec models hyperelliptic}, we consider models of hyperelliptic curves over discrete valuation rings.
 As a hyperelliptic curve is (by definition) a double cover of a projective line, we first look at models of projective lines over discrete valuation rings; the well-known characterization of such models is summarized in \S\ref{sec models hyperelliptic equations}.
 Then in the rest of \S\ref{sec models hyperelliptic}, we look at models of hyperelliptic curves from the point of view of algebraic equations which define them.
 More precisely, we derive equations which define normalizations of smooth models of the projective line (possibly looking over finite extensions of $K$) in the function field of the hyperelliptic curve $Y$.
 We describe how we use \emph{part-square decompositions} (see \Cref{dfn qrho} below) of the defining polynomial of $Y$ to find these normalizations.